adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 ![](tutoserve.png)

-Change 'Hello Garden' for 'Hello foo' in your `index.html`and save.
+Change 'Hello Mozaic' for 'Hello foo' in your `index.html`and save.
 Your browser should refresh atomatically.

-### D) Use the Garden Fonts
+### D) Use the Mozaic Fonts

 When starting your server, the fonts should have been added into `dist/static/fonts` directory.

-But as you can see, the fonts are not the garden ones.
+But as you can see, the fonts are not the mozaic ones.
 Let's configure that :

 open a new terminal window at your project dir and run the css wtacher